Valuative invariants for large classes of matroids: Valuations on split matroids

 Recall that we have an isomorphism $\LL_{k-1,k,k,n}\cong \mathsf{T}_{k,n}$, so the proof is complete. \end{proof}

-\begin{remark} It is worth mentioning that the subdivision of the matroid polytope $\mathscr{P}(\widetilde{\M})$ into $\mathscr{P}(\M)$ and $\mathscr{P}(\N_1)$ in Theorem~\ref{thm:main} is induced by the corank function of Remark~\ref{rem:corank_func} restricted to the bases of $\widetilde{\M}$.
-Iterating the procedure results in a subdivision of a hypersimplex into a split matroid and cuspidal matroids.
-These subdivisions are in the focus of \cite{joswig-schroter}, and subdivisions into Schubert matroids have been described in \cite{schroeter} (where Schubert matroids are called nested matroids). \end{remark}

-The moral in the preceding results is that if one knows how to compute a valuative invariant $f$ at uniform matroids and cuspidal matroids, then one ``knows'' how to compute it for all elementary split matroids.
-The task is somewhat simpler if one is only interested on sparse paving matroids, as the amount of data needed is significantly smaller.
-The existence of such expressions is not surprising, because, as we mentioned before, Bonin and Kung \cite[Theorem 7.3]{bonin-kung} showed that the $\mathcal{G}$-invariant (and because of its universality, the evaluation of \emph{any} valuative invariant) can be specified in terms of the configuration of the matroid.
-For elementary split matroids the configuration can be described in a compact form.
-The content of Theorem \ref{thm:main} shows \emph{exactly} what the specification of $f(\M)$ in terms of this data is, and the fact that it is expressed in terms of evaluations of the invariant on manageable matroids.
-We finish this section by mentioning that there is an alternative way of deducing Theorem \ref{thm:main}, without relying on the geometry of the base polytopes, by using instead the ``intersection ring'' of matroids, as introduced by Hampe; we discuss this in more detail in Section \ref{sec:last-section}.
+The moral in the preceding results is that if one knows how to compute a valuative invariant $f$ at cuspidal matroids, then one ``knows'' how to compute it for all elementary split matroids.
+The task is somewhat simpler if one is only interested in paving or sparse paving matroids, as the amount of data needed is significantly smaller.